top of page

 “I love you.
 And I can’t be the only place this goes.
 I need us to widen the support around you.”

-In the UK, urgent options can include contacting their GP and asking to speak to their duty doctor, NHS 111, local crisis teams (although they may only take referrals from patient's previously open to them), or emergency services (999) if there’s immediate danger.
+In the UK, urgent options can include contacting their GP, local crisis teams, or emergency services if there’s immediate danger.
 If you’re not sure, it’s still okay to seek advice.
-Getting guidance is not overreacting - it's sensible and helps to indicate to professionals what the situation is.
+Getting guidance is not overreacting; it's sensible and helps indicate to professionals what the situation is.

-If you’re reading this because you’re trying to help someone you love: you’re already doing something important - you're caring about them.
+If you’re reading this because you’re trying to help someone you love, you’re already doing something important: you care about them.
 If they’re not ready yet, that doesn’t mean nothing is changing.
-Sometimes the most powerful thing you do is keep the door open and keep believing that change is possible and that things will improve, especially when they cannot hold that belief for themselves.
+Sometimes the most powerful thing you can do is keep the door open and keep believing that change is possible, especially when they cannot hold that belief for themselves.

 At Plum Psychology, our team of HCPC-registered Clinical Psychologists and therapists support people with burnout, anxiety, trauma, emotional overwhelm, and the stuck patterns that can make life feel smaller.